Knotx/knotx-fragments/handler/engine/README.md

 >the Fragment's body.

 ### Transition
 A directed graph consists of nodes and edges.
 Edges are called transitions.
-Transition is a simple text.
+Transition is identified by a string.

 The pre-defined transitions are:
 - `_success` - the default one, indicates that operation completes successfully (no exception)
 - `_error` - means that operation has throw an exception

 There are two important rules to remember:
-> If a node responds with *_success* transition, but the transition is not configured, then
+> If a node responds with *_success* transition, but the `_success` transition is not configured, then
->processing is finished.
+>processing of the graph/subgraph is finished.

-> If a node responds with *_error* transition, but the transition is not configured, then an
+> If a node responds with *_error* transition, but the `_error` transition is not configured, then an
 >exception is returned.

 > If a node responds with a not configured transition, the "Unsupported Transition" error occurs.